franzutermohlen/condensed_matter_physics/README.txt

+This is a repository of code for numerically simulating and analyzing the behavior of certain magnetic and electronic systems.

+(Note: I have personally written all of this code from scratch, so there may be mistakes!)

+-Franz Utermohlen

 Summary of directories:

     exact_diagonalization ...
 Python and Mathematica code to perform numerical simulations of the quantum mechanical behavior of magnetic systems